NickMezacapa/Custom-ESLint-Config-react/README.md

-My custom ESLint config and lint-staged config for create-react-app applications.
+## Custom ESLint config for create-react-app